hiddenlayersec/hl-ci-tools/README.md

-# HL-DRONE-HELM3
+# HL-CI-TOOLS

-    Custom docker image for aws cli, kubectl, and helm3
+    Custom docker image for awscli2, kubectl, helm3, and terraform1.1.9